A Composer’s Dealings With Grief

 At the festival, both artists and listeners eat together in the former stable.
 As we were going to eat dinner I saw the two sisters and then the pianist running through the big hall chasing two small girls who found it funny to run away from dinner.
 This took place two hours before their performance.
 I really liked to see that children are children and very lively too.

 I believe it’s tough for the musicians to play such an emotional piece on losing a child when you have small children yourselves.

-Should anybody be interested to come Trio Con Brio have their annual Chamber Music Festival in August at another place in the same island in a town called Kerteminde.
+Should anybody be interested to come to Trio Con Brio have their annual Chamber Music Festival in August at another place on the same island in a town called Kerteminde.

 The artists like to come to the festival because of the beautiful surroundings, the excellent food and the relaxed atmosphere.
 We all get the meals in the same big former barn.

 The audience is disciplined to be quiet during the concerts.
 The chamber music requires full concentration from the performers as they are so few performing at a concert and mostly without a conductor.